Va1orance/Stern/README.md

   LH/RH: 42.79% | 57.21%
 ```
-An older layout that used to be the top recommendation for thumb alpha layouts, Aptmak does an overall decent job, but now it is just worse than the likes of Dusk, Stern, and SNTH.
-The main reason for this is the high amount of SFBs and SFSs caused by LNM and the left hand in general.
-YOU is a redirect, and just overall, the layout could be improved.
+An older layout that used to be the top recommendation for thumb alpha layouts, Aptmak does an overall decent job.
+The main reason for this is the high amount of SFBs and SFSs caused by AU, LN, etc. YOU is a redirect, O and E being common repeat keys in rather poor positions, etc. etc..
 That being said, it does have impressively high inrolls.
+Overall, not bad for its day and age, but could be improved.

 RSTHD (Xah Lee) https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/
 ```